 - a U.S. military ID card

-3. Any foreign passport that you may currently hold, have held, or been included in.
+3. Any foreign passport that you may currently hold or have held.

 4. Your foreign (non U.S.) naturalization certificate: If you have acquired another nationality through naturalization or registration since the issuance of your proof of citizenship